 The Norwegian soprano Birgitte Christensen studied at the Norwegian Academy of Music in Oslo.
 1999-2003 she was engaged at the opera in Innsbruck.

-She regularly works with conductors such as Rinaldo Alessandrini, Fabio Biondi, Jürgen Budday, Gregor Bühl, Herbert Böck, Paolo Carignani, Francesco Corti, Teodor Currentzis, Alan Curtis, Alessandro De Marchi, Diego Fasolis, Adam Fischer, Leopold Hager, Olaf Henzold, Manfred Honeck, René Jacobs, Alexander Joel, Steffen Kammler, Nicholas Kraemer, Stefan Klingele, Andrew Manze, Umberto Benedetti Michelangeli, Tobias Ringborg, Jukka Pekka Saraste, Federico Maria Sardelli, Peter Schreier, Peter Szilvay, Steven Sloane, Thomas Søndergård, Alexander Vedernikov, Bruno Weil, Michael Alexander Willens and Lothar Zagrosek.
+She works with conductors such as Rinaldo Alessandrini, Fabio Biondi, Jürgen Budday, Gregor Bühl, Herbert Böck, Paolo Carignani, Francesco Corti, Teodor Currentzis, Alan Curtis, Thomas Dausgaard, Alessandro De Marchi, Diego Fasolis, John Helmer Fiore, Adam Fischer, Mikhail Granovsky, Leopold Hager, Olaf Henzold, Manfred Honeck, Robert Howarth, René Jacobs, Alexander Joel, Ralf Kircher, Nicholas Kraemer, Stefan Klingele, Christian Lindberg, Andrew Manze, Umberto Benedetti Michelangeli, Christopher Moulds, Tobias Ringborg, Jukka Pekka Saraste, Federico Maria Sardelli, Peter Schreier, Peter Szilvay, Steven Sloane, Thomas Søndergård, Alexander Vedernikov, Mario Venzano, Bruno Weil, Michael Alexander Willens and Lothar Zagrosek.

 Recent opera engagements have brought her to opera houses such as Staatsoper Berlin, Semperoper Dresden, Staatsoper Stuttgart, National Theater Mannheim, Komische Oper Berlin, Teatro Municipal de Chile, Bolshoi Theatre Moscow and the Norwegian National Opera.